jasgigli/learn-rust/02-installation/README.md

   ```
 - Follow the on-screen instructions.

-*Analogy:* Installing Rust is like setting up your kitchen before you start cooking.
+*Tip:* Installing Rust is like setting up your kitchen before you start cooking.
 You only need to do it once!

 ---

-## Step 2: Check That Rust Works
+## Step 2: Verify Your Rust Installation

 Open your terminal (or Command Prompt/PowerShell on Windows) and type: